 Not a Sin

 A well-constructed espresso blend is a work of craft.
-Roasters build blends specifically for espresso extraction.
-Some of the best shots we've pulled have been from thoughtfully designed blends.
+Some of the best shots we've ever pulled have been from thoughtfully designed blends.

 "Light roast espresso will show you every flaw in your technique and every virtue in your beans simultaneously."